-- Red or Black Sport-Tek Full Zip Wick Jacket (can be purchased at Coey's Closet or Schoolbelles) - Red or Black A+ 1⁄4 Zip Pullover Sweatshirt (can be purchased at Coey's Closet or Schoolbelles) - Red or Black St. Raymond Applique Sweatshirt (can only be purchased at Schoolbelles) - Red or Black A+ Fleece Jacket (can only be purchased at Schoolbelles) - Red or Black St. Raymond Rocket Hoodie Sweatshirt (on gym days only; can only be purchased at Coey's Closet) - St. Raymond Spirit Wear Sweatshirt (on gym days only)
+- Red or Black Sport-Tek Full Zip Wick Jacket (can be purchased at Coey's Closet or Schoolbelles)

+- Red or Black A+ 1⁄4 Zip Pullover Sweatshirt (can be purchased at Coey's Closet or Schoolbelles)

+- Red or Black St. Raymond Applique Sweatshirt (can only be purchased at Schoolbelles)

+- Red or Black A+ Fleece Jacket (can only be purchased at Schoolbelles)

+- Red or Black St. Raymond Rocket Hoodie Sweatshirt (on gym days only; can only be purchased at Coey's Closet)

+- St. Raymond Spirit Wear Sweatshirt (on gym days only)

-The following are not allowed:
+- The following are not allowed:

-- ✓ Spirit wear.
+- ✓ Spirit wear with regular uniform.

 - ✓ Dri-fit polos.

 - ✓ Designs or swirls cut into hair.

-- ✓ Colored hair or highlight streaks.

-- ✓ Long hair on boys (nothing below chin).
+- ✓ No unnatural hair color.

 - ✓ Bangs below the eye brow.

 - ✓ Make-up (including eyeliner and mascara), glitter.

 - ✓ Artificial nails.

 - ✓ Earrings on boys, mismatched earrings.

 - ✓ Boots, light up sneakers or "heelys".